mahmudurmahid/beyond-the-game/README.md

 ## Bugs
 My lighthouse performance score was 70%.
 I will change image sizes, and reduce unused CSS to improve the score in the future.
 Due to a lack of time, this will be a future change and is a "bug" for now.
 There are other diagnostic errors like "minimize thread work" but I do not understand these for the time being and do not have time to research to change.

+## Future Adds
+I will add photos to this readme document as there was an issue doing so today.
+Other additions include:
+- Articles to link to about section cards
+- Links to relevant external services (left due to ethical implications of not researching and adding sites that will help target audience)

 ## Credits